Welcome to the Beautiful Interior Valleys of BC

 How is cost determined?

 The inspection fee for a typical one-family house varies little geographically.
 The inspection fee may vary depending on a number of factors such as the size of the house and its age.
 NEVER LET COST be a factor in deciding whether or not to have a home inspection or in the selection of your home inspector.
 The lowest-priced inspection is not necessarily a bargain.
 Use the inspector’s qualifications, including experience, training, and professional affiliations as a guide.
-This is one case where YOU MIGHT GET WHAT YOU PAY FOR if you choose the lowest quote.
+This is one case where YOU COULD GET WHAT YOU PAY FOR if you choose the lowest quote.

 What does a home inspection include?